Follow TV Tropes

 • Silly Rabbit, Idealism Is for Kids!: Scrooge tells his nephew that celebrating Christmas is for fools at the beginning of the book.

-• Silly Rabbit, Romance Is for Kids!: He adds that falling in love is "the only thing in the world more ridiculous than a merry Christmas."
+• Silly Rabbit, Romance Is for Kids!: Scrooge scoffs at the idea of his nephew falling in love; according to the narrator, his tone of voice implies that it is "the only thing in the world more ridiculous than a merry Christmas".

-• Sliding Scale of Idealism vs. Cynicism: Most of the story lays somewhere in the middle until the end where it becomes one of the most idealistic stories in classic literature.
+• Sliding Scale of Idealism vs. Cynicism: Most of the story lies somewhere in the middle until the end where it becomes one of the most idealistic stories in classic literature.

 • Snark-to-Snark Combat: Occurs when Fred invites Ebenezer to a Christmas party: